oracle-livelabs/adb/shared/adb-speaks-human/audit-database-activity/audit-database-activity.md

 - Your data values may be different than those shown in the screenshots.
 - Please ignore the dates for the data and database names.
 Screenshots are taken at various times and may differ between labs and within labs.

-## Task 1: Configure auditing and alerts for your target database
+## Task 1: Configure Auditing and Alerts for your Target Database

 1. Return to the **Oracle Data Safe** browser tab.
 In the breadcrumbs at the top of the page, click **Data Safe**.